Barroqueiro/sarif-orchestrator/docs/Usage.md

 ## Ignoring vulnerabilities

 Vulnerabilities reported can be false positives or simply accepted as a risk, this can be achieved in different ways, one of which works outside this orchestrator as most tools provide a way to do this either by a configuration file or by command line, a unifying solution was created to keep the track of ignored vulnerabilities in a more sustainable way.

+In our solutions both the `.hashignore` and `.idignore` files can be placed under the global configuration directory.
+These are explained bellow.

 ### Hash